 This essay began as a quick sketch as I was editing my upcoming book, tentatively titled Dear Warriors: A guided journal to support & inspire those with diabetes.
-It grew as a bridge developed and I felt compelled to share it live today.
+It grew and a bridge developed between two of my passions, diabetes and education.
+I felt compelled to share it live today.
 I’d love to hear your response!

 Compliant vs Noncompliant.
 Absolute trigger words for me.